UM-PEPL/HallThruster.jl/paper/paper.md

 # Numerics

 The finite volume method is applied to discretize the ion and neutral equations, transforming them into a system of ordinary differential equations.
 These are integrated in time using `DifferentialEquations.jl` [@rackauckas2017differentialequations].
 This gives the end-user significant flexibility in their choice of time integration method, as all explicit integrators that work with `DifferentialEquations.jl` will work in `HallThruster.jl`.
 Several choice of numerical flux are available, including upwind, Rusanov, a global Lax-Friedrichs flux-splitting scheme, and HLLE.
-The elliptic equation for the potential is transformed by finite differences into a tridiagonal linear system $A x = b$, which is solved using the Thomas' algorithm.
-This is done on a staggered grid to prevent odd-even decoupling.
+The elliptic equation for the potential is transformed by finite differences into a tridiagonal linear system and solved using Thomas' algorithm.
 The electron energy equation is solved semi-implicitly to ease timestep restrictions, and is discretized in space using finite differences.
 The user may choose whether to use upwind (first-order) or central (second-order) differences depending on the application.
-Reactions and collisions are modelled as a function of the electron energy, and rate coefficients have computed using cross sections tables available in literature.
+We compute reaction and collision rate coefficients using look-up tables.
 We use the method of manufactured solutions to verify that the PDEs are discretized correctly and obtain the design order of accuracy.
 We are aided in this by the `Symbolics.jl` [@gowda2021high], which makes computation of the needed source terms simple.

 # Functionality